 • You’d like to use advanced authoring features

-• You need to create responsive eLearning content for any type of device
+• You need to create responsive eLearning content and training materials for any type of device

 Articulate 360